College Board: Recycling SAT exams

 On August 25, 2018, the SAT given in America was a recycled October 2017 international SAT given in China.
 The leaked PDF file was on the internet before the August 25, 2018 exam.

 Relationship with Hanban

+In 2004, Hanban and the College Board developed the "AP Chinese Language and Culture Course and Exam" program.

-In October 2020, the College Board announced its intention to terminate financial ties with Hanban, in place since 2006, following a letter from U.S. senators critical of the relationship.
+In October 2020, the College Board announced its intention to terminate financial ties with Hanban, in place since 2006, following a letter from U.S. senators critical of the relationship due to its affiliation with the Chinese government.